What is STEM?

 You may have a council STEM committee and district STEM chairs.
 Ask them about STEM activities in your council and district.
 The unit guides give you detailed guidance on how to try a few STEM themes with your unit.

-Additionally, Boys’ Life magazine and Bryan’s Blog run features on various STEM topics.
+Additionally, Boys’ Life magazine and the Bryan on Scouting blog run features on various STEM topics.
 Local schools and universities may have STEM resources that will help you.
 A huge amount of material about STEM, including demonstrations and experiments, is available online.
 It can also be helpful to talk with leaders of other units about STEM and compare notes.

 We have some suggestions for how to improve the unit guides.

 Great!
-Please share them with us.
-Please send your ideas to: email@example.com.
+Please share them with us at email@example.com.